kaby76/AntlrVSIX/README.md

 * Restructuring the code as a Language Server Protocol implementation with extensions for VS 2019 (IDE) and VS Code.

 * Templates for C# and C++.
-Note, Antlr 4.8 currently does not have a release for Windows.
+Note, Antlr 4.8 currently does not have a C++ pre-built binary release for Windows.
 You will need to build the runtime and update the generated .vcxproj file with path information.
 It is currently expecting Debug Static and x64 target.

 * These are the LSP features currently implemented.
 Note,